This FAQ (Frequently Asked Questions) page is divided into the following categories to help you find your answer faster:

 Where is the Greenway trail?

 There is no single Greenway trail (although Greenway logos are posted on some urban and regional trails).
-The Greenway landscape encompasses our region's interconnected network of trails.
-Learn more about the regional trail system and also some of the great backcountry hiking trails in the Greenway.
+The Greenway landscape encompasses our region’s interconnected network of trails.
+Learn more by checking out our interactive map.

 How can I get a job as a Greenway field crew member?